 From talking to her, one gleans that her designs are not driven by the vagaries of fast fashion.
 They are an extension of the designer herself.
 A woman with a playful eye and nomadic sensibilities.
 A woman also shaped by travel, design, the outdoors, one-of-a-kind fashion finds in flea markets, late evenings spent in art galleries and pokey, modish restaurants with lighting so dim you need a phone light just to read the menu.

-Let’s head back to Bondi where each morning at 5.30am you’ll find a beach heaving with half-naked bodies gleaming in the blue light of dawn, looking to squeeze in an hour of exercise before heading to an office to spend the next eight before the blue light of a computer screen.
+Back to Bondi, each morning at 5.30am, you’ll find a beach heaving with half-naked bodies gleaming in the blue light of dawn, looking to squeeze in an hour of exercise before heading to an office to spend the next eight before the blue light of a computer screen.

 “The pace of life is different here.
 You go to bed a lot later and sleep in a little.
 Not many people are up at the crack of dawn exercising.
 People want to live and enjoy their lives and not focus solely on work, which is something I am trying to get better at!”

 In a world where we are encouraged to turn each waking minute into a beacon of productivity, perhaps we would do well to consider this last point: to invest as much into the joy of living as one does into the art of work.